DreamHollow/CMakeEasy/README.md

 generation.
 If not, something may have gone wrong during using the Command Prompt.
 Please go back and try it again, to see if it fixes the problem.

-Once everything is working properly, it should be possible to generate at least a Debug installation of the program.